-[Delete if Notes being issued in registered form.]
+\[Delete if Notes being issued in registered form.]

-Notes (including Notes denominated in Sterling) in respect of which the issue proceeds are to be accepted by the issuer in the United Kingdom or of Section 19 FSMA and which have a maturity of redemption, the Notes will be redeemed on the
+Notes (including Notes denominated in Sterling) in respect of which the issue proceeds are to be accepted by the issuer in the United Kingdom or whose issue otherwise constitutes a contravention of Section 19 FSMA and which have a maturity of less than one year must have a minimum redemption value of £100,000 (or its equivalent in other currencies).